-VEGAS MYTHS BUSTED: A Roulette Color Can Be ‘Due’
+VEGAS MYTHS RE-BUSTED: A Roulette Color Can Be ‘Due’

 Some gambling hopefuls sometimes use this system to predict the next big win.
 But according to Anthony Lucas, a professor of casino management at UNLV and former gaming industry operations analyst, this is just another common myth.
 And the reason comes down to a simple math class lesson.

-A common misunderstanding is that long-term averages within a random process must immediately correct in the short term,” Anthony Lucas, a professor of casino management at UNLV and former gaming industry operations analyst, told Casino.org.
+A common misunderstanding is that long-term averages within a random process must immediately correct in the short term,” Lucas told Casino.org.
 “It’s the way our brains are wired.”

 Essentially, the odds of landing on red don’t increase even if you’ve landed on black 10x before.
 Each time you spin, the odds reset.
 So your chance of landing on red during the first spin or the 20th spin is the same.

 However, this tendency to see patterns sometimes leads humans to see false patterns or places where patterns don’t exist.
 In these cases, this is the opposite of helpful.
-In Roulette, our brain tries to find a pattern (like that, you’ll land on black after landing on red).
+In roulette, our brain tries to find a pattern, such as, you’ll land on black after landing on red.
 But this is just an example of false pattern recognition.

-Casinos know that many people believe this myth, however.
-Casino’s often use electronic outcome boards that show a players’ previous spins to the next players, playing into this pattern recognizing mindset.
+Casinos know that many people believe this myth.
+Casinos often use electronic outcome boards that show a player’s previous spins compared to the next players, further capitalizing on this pattern recognition mindset.